The origins of "The" Che Guevara poster, and its roots in Ireland.

 Art historian Prof Martin Kemp ranked this image of Che Guevara at number six in the 10 most iconic images of all time (the Mona Lisa is number one), so how do it origins lie in the seaside town of Kilkee on the west coast of Ireland?

-The year was 1962, and a 16 year old Jim Fitzpatrick was working behind the bar in the Marine Hotel in Kilkee, a tiny coastal village on the West Coast of Ireland with a population of a few hundred.
-Fitzpatrick describes three men who walked through the doors of the bar looking like “desperados entering a saloon”.
+The year was 1962, and 16 year old Jim Fitzpatrick was working behind the bar in the Marine Hotel in Kilkee, a tiny coastal village on the West Coast of Ireland with a population of a few hundred.
+Fitzpatrick describes three men who walked through the doors of the bar as looking like “desperados entering a saloon”.
 He recognised one of them immediately as the revolutionary Che Guevara.
 Fitzpatrick chatted to the men, and recommended a glass of Powers whiskey with a water mixer.
 Guevara and his two cohorts were en route from Moscow to Havana and their plane had been grounded in nearby Shannon Airport due to fog.
 They wanted to see the Irish coast so they hired a car from the airport, and subsequently ended up sat on a bar stool in Kilkee.

 Some years later, when Fitzpatrick learned of Guevaras execution in Bolivia, he came across a photo of the revolutionary that had been taken by Korda, the official photographer of Fidel Castro.
 Using a process known as “line drop”, he outlined Guevara in black, and placed the image over a red background.
-He coloured the yellow star in with a felt-tipped pen.

 And now more than half a century later, to say the image is iconic would be an understatement.
 It was used as a banner in the recent Egyptian protests, and just last year the Irish government even recognised Guevaras roots by having the image made into a national stamp.